aysha-alfasi/back-to-self-App/README.md

 - Generate a unique *Message of the Day* that refreshes daily.💌
 - Write your own reflections.🖊️
 - View all your reflections.📖
-- Edit or delete reflections easily.
+- Edit or delete reflections easily.💭
 - Local storage keeps your reflections safe in your browser.💾
 - Enjoy smooth page-turn animations and calming paper-flip sounds.🍃✨